NEW May 2026 Regulations Ireland Dublin Airbnb

 * Declare income on Form 11 (over €5,000 profit) or Form 12 (under €5,000).
 Filing deadline: 31 October annually.

 III.
-When Do You Need Planning Permission?
+Do You Need Planning Permission for Airbnb in Ireland?

 Quick Answer: You need planning permission for Airbnb in Dublin if: (1) the property is not your Principal Private Residence (PPR), or (2) you rent your PPR for more than 90 days per year.
 If you rent only a room in your PPR while living there, or rent your entire PPR for under 90 days/year, you're exempt from planning permission but must still register with Fáilte Ireland from May 2026.